Chart Color Schemes

 Population growth drivers in Beaconsfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Beaconsfield's (Qld) statistical area (Lv2) population is estimated at around 6,558 as of Nov 2025.
-This reflects an increase of 659 people (11.2%) since the 2021 Census, which reported a population of 5,899 people.
-The change is inferred from the resident population of 6,470, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 242 validated new addresses since the Census date.
-This level of population equates to a density ratio of 943 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Beaconsfield's growth exceeded that of its SA3 area (6.8%) and SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 39.0% of overall population gains during recent periods.
+The population of Beaconsfield (Qld) is estimated at around 6,562 as of Feb 2026.
+This reflects an increase of 663 people since the 2021 Census, which reported a population of 5,899 people.
+The change is inferred from the resident population of 6,470 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 242 validated new addresses since the Census date.
+This level of population equates to a density ratio of 944 persons per square kilometer.
+The suburb's 11.2% growth since the 2021 census exceeded the SA3 area (7.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for Beaconsfield was primarily driven by natural growth contributing approximately 39.0% of overall population gains during recent periods.

-All drivers including interstate migration and overseas migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth is projected for the Beaconsfield (Qld) (SA2), with an expected expansion of 1,250 persons to 2041, reflecting a gain of 15.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+Considering projected demographic shifts, an above median population growth of national regional areas is projected for Beaconsfield, with the suburb expected to increase by 1,259 persons to 2041, reflecting an increase of 15.4% in total over the 17 years.

 Frequently Asked Questions - Population